AdamLien/dify-mcp-client/README.md

 docker compose up -d
 ```
 Once this field is added, the Dify platform will allow the installation of all plugins that are not listed (and thus not verified) in the Dify Marketplace.
-> [!TIP]
-> Marketplace need Approval.
-I'm preparing to make PR for them after refactoring.
-> Perhaps I'll provide as a new plugin (UI-TARS-SDK as a Dify tool) separately

 ## Where does this plugin show up?
 - It takes few minutes to install